 After a certain amount of work on the subject of epoxy resin, professionals can approach the project to make a chess set from epoxy resin themselves.
 This involves a lot of work, but it is a great gift idea for ardent chess fans.

-Jewellery made of epoxy resin looks elegant and modern at the same time.
-It is not uncommon for children to want to wear their parents’ jewellery, but the risk of loss or damage is simply too great.
-With a homemade silicone mold, a high-quality piece of jewellery can be duplicated relatively cheaply.
+Jewelry made of epoxy resin looks elegant and modern at the same time.
+It is not uncommon for children to want to wear their parents’ jewelry, but the risk of loss or damage is simply too great.
+With a homemade silicone mold, a high-quality piece of jewelry can be duplicated relatively cheaply.
 Things get even more exciting for children if you stir small decorative stars or suitable glitter dust into the resin.

 Epoxy resin is also perfect for preserving impressive flowers permanently in their natural beauty.
 With a self-made silicone mold you can make decorative pendants out of resin and let your creativity run wild.

 In the shops you will usually find a variety of simple silicone molds in the usual basic shapes.
-But if you really want to be creative, you will probably have to make your own silicone mold.
+However, if you really want to be creative, you will probably want to make your own silicone molds.
 But if you follow the simple steps of our instructions, you should have no more problems.
 Just try it out yourself – we wish you a lot of fun!